seleuco/xpectrum/readme.txt

 GAME SELECTION
 --------------

-Use the stick (UP/DOWN) to browse, L & R to move page and A or X to select.
+Use the stick (UP/DOWN) to browse, L & R to move page and B to select.
-If you press START all files in the directory will be compressed with BZIP2, (except all those files already in ZIP format).

-Press SELECT to return to GP2X main menu (or Tape Browser).
+Press SELECT to return to the main menu (or Tape Browser).

 PLAYING A GAME
 --------------

-The emulator will works @ 140-185 Mhz speed (depends on frameskip & contention options), with mono or stereo sound between 11025-44100Hz.
+The emulator will works full speed in iPhone 3G in landscape or portrait mode (depends on frameskip & contention options), with mono or stereo sound between 11025-44100Hz.
 Both beeper and AY chip are supported.

 Button layout:

-Stick, A,B,X,Y,L,R -> programmable with the viryual keyboard.
-In joystick emulation A button is assigned as joy fire button.
+Stick, A,B,X,Y,L,R -> programmable with the virtual keyboard.
+In joystick emulation B button is assigned as joy fire button.

--Vol+ -> adjust sound volume

 SELECT -> access to the config menu

 START -> show the virtual keyboard

-PHOTO function: if enabled, L + SELECT makes a screenshot

 VIRTUAL KEYBOARD
 ----------------

-In the virtual keyboard, the buttons are disabled, except for L, R, Y and X.
+In the virtual keyboard, the buttons are disabled, except for L, R and B.

-The X button, press the key currently selected in the virtual keyboard
+The B button, press the key currently selected in the virtual keyboard

 Pressing START we can exit the virtual keyboard.

-Y button will press the currently selected key (as X) and exit the virtual keyboard at the same time (useful for initial menus).

 BUTTON PROGRAMMING: